LineageOS/lineage_wiki/pages/signing_builds.md

 ## Generating an install package

-{% include alerts/tip.html content="If you wish to preserve your data coming from a Lineage build you didn't build, see [Changing keys](#changing-keys)." %}
+{% include alerts/tip.html content="If you wish to preserve your data coming from a LineageOS build you didn't build, see [Changing keys](#changing-keys)." %}

 ### Generating and signing target files